How to Get More People to View Your eBay Listing

 Markdown Sales

-Markdown Sales allow you to show a visible “strikethrough discount” on your item — e.g., “Was $129.99, now $99.99.”
+Markdown Sales lets you display a visible “strikethrough discount” on your item, e.g., “Was $129.99, now $99.99.”

 It’s one of the most effective ways to increase conversion, especially when buyers are comparing similar items.
 It creates urgency and shows savings upfront in search results.